rafaelmaeuer/Asus-P8P67Pro-Hackintosh/readme.md

 ##### a) Preparation

-- Format USB-Drive with GUID and FAT32
+- Format USB-Drive with GUID and HFS+

   - Find the correct disk number of USB-Drive: